Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 <img src="./projectImages/binary1.jpg" alt="alt text" width=400 height=300>
 <img src="./projectImages/binary2.jpg" alt="alt text" width=400 height=300>

-The result for this section can be found in Section 3 of my code under "Binary Image Generation"
+The result for this section can be found in Section 3 of my code under `Binary Image Generation`

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 For detecting lines i used the sliding window methodology introduced in the course lectures.
 A given image was sliced into 9 segments.
 A rectangular area was defined along each segment, for the left and right lanes.
 All the active pixels (non-zero) were identified inside each rectangle.
 A second order polynomial was fit into the point clouds.
 Finally a smoothing parameter was added that allowed me to draw the polynomial on the road using the average of n past polynomial fits rather than just the current one.
-The smoother is implemented in Section 4 of my code using the function "outlier_removal".
+The smoother is implemented in Section 4 of my code using the function `outlier_removal`.
 This smoothed the lines and results looked more stable.